Shubhamjan/MotoMate/README.md

-# Online Bike Service Booking System
+# MotoMate

-The **Online Bike Service Booking System** is a software solution that allows customers to book servicing appointments for their bikes, manage their bookings, and handle payments through a wallet or cash mode.
+The **MotoMate** is a software solution that allows customers to book servicing appointments for their bikes, manage their bookings, and handle payments through a wallet or cash mode.
 The system provides functionalities for both **Administrators** and **Customers** to manage and streamline the bike servicing process efficiently.

 ---